 Ingredients

-- 1-3 tsp homemade chili powder (or store bought)
+- 1-3 tsp homemade chili powder (Go to Recipe)

 - 1/4 cup homemade tomato chile paste